CFSS-MACSS/course-site/content/homework/reproducible-research/index.md

 # Overview

-**Due by 11:59 pm on Friday, November 11th.**
+**Due by 11:59 pm on July 10th.**

 The goal of this assignment is to practice and further consolidate what we have been learning so far, by applying these skills and tools to a social science research context.

 # Accessing the `hw06` repository

-* Go [at this link](https://classroom.github.com/a/WmmLg5Bw) to accept and create your private `hw6` repository on GitHub.
+* Go [to this link](https://classroom.github.com/a/ZuGDMiSQ) to accept and create your private `hw06` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
-It follows the naming convention `hw6-<USERNAME>`
+It follows the naming convention `hw06-<USERNAME>`
 * Once your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.